 Do NASCAR Cars Use Special Tires?

-What Brand of Tires Do NASCAR Cars Use?
+What Kind of Tires Does NASCAR Use?

-Difference Between Race Tires and Street Tires
+Differences Between Race and Street Tires

 Unlike street tires, NASCAR tires are protected by reinforced sidewalls to support heavy loads.
 The outer tires of NASCAR vehicles look smooth.
 While the outer tire may look bald, this is actually part of its design.
 The more rubber on the tire is touching the ground, the more traction the wheel provides on dry surfaces.
 While treading is great for wet weather design, NASCAR races are typically suspended during wet weather conditions.

 The right and left sides of the car require different kinds of tires and modifications.
 NASCAR drivers and astronaut launches experience similar forces of up to 3 Gs.
 G-force is a measuring system of accelerated force compared to earth’s natural gravity.
 The most force is put on the right-side tires, as they are the ones that take the impact on left turns around corners.
 These corners mean the right front tire is handling 4,000 pounds of weight while turning.
 To handle the immense force, right-side tires are inflated to over 50 PSI (pounds per square inch), while left-side tires are inflated to less than 30 PSI.

 In NASCAR, sticker tires are brand-new tires that have never been used.
 Typically, race teams have seven total sets of sticker tires to use between qualifying and the race itself.
 Sticker tires get their name because they still have the manufacturer’s stickers on them.
 Once a set of sticker tires has been used, they become scuffs.
 If a team runs out of sticker tires during a race, they may elect to use a set of lightly-used scuffs.